 A Polished Trend

 Why do people prefer smooth pans?
 It seems nostalgia is to blame.
 Those of us who love cast-iron cookware have our favorites, and those tend to be the pieces our grandparents and parents used the most.
-While your favorite pan may have been polished by the manufacturer, it may also have lost its texture over time due to regular use, especially if metal utensils were used in it.
-If the pan was refurbished to remove rust, that process would also have smoothed out any of its original texture.
+If your favorite pan is smooth, it may have been polished by the manufacturer or it could have lost its texture over time due to regular use, especially if metal utensils were used in it.
+If the pan was ever refurbished to remove rust, that process would also have smoothed out any of its original texture.

 While a smooth texture may make the pan a little harder to season, the nonstick coating is reinforced with regular use and proper maintenance.
 That means the pan you use every day probably cooks just as well today as it did when your grandmother first started using it—if not better.

 In the cast-iron community, there is something called the Fried Egg Challenge.
 It’s simple: if you want to know how well a cast-iron skillet is seasoned, you fry an egg on it.
 Ideally, the egg should flip easily and slide right off the pan.
 If the egg sticks anywhere in the pan, you know you need to perform some kind of maintenance, such as a light seasoning.

 In the following video, a member of the Wagner and Griswold Society (a group devoted to cast-iron and aluminum cookware) conducted the Fried Egg Challenge on a very rough Griswold skillet.
 To his surprise, the rough surface didn’t have a negative effect.
 In fact, he states the textured pan works better than polished skillets.
 (Interestingly, he seems to believe the rough texture is a result of disuse.
 Although he refurbished the pan himself, he didn’t go so far as to polish out the texture.)